the-user-created/RainVu/README.md

-# RainWise 💧
+# Rainly 💧

-RainWise is a modern Flutter app for farmers, gardeners, and weather enthusiasts to meticulously log rainfall from multiple custom gauges.
+Rainly is a modern Flutter app for farmers, gardeners, and weather enthusiasts to meticulously log rainfall from multiple custom gauges.
 It transforms raw data into actionable insights through powerful charts and historical analysis, all while keeping user data private and on-device.